bocadilloproject/bocadillo/README.md

 #### Status codes

-You can set the status code on the response using `res.status_code`:
+You can set the numeric status code on the response using `res.status_code`:

 ```python
 @api.route('/jobs', methods=['post'])